|06 Jul 2018||Original release|

 A KSP may encompass a single, integrated observing project (e.g., a survey) using TMT and/or GMT, or may consist of multiple observing programs linked by an overarching science objective.

-Only scientists associated with U.S.-based institutions (including U.S-based TMT and GMTO partner institutions) are allowed to participate in the development of exemplar KSPs.
+Only scientists associated with U.S.-based institutions (including U.S-based TMT and GMT partner institutions) are invited to participate in the development of KSP concepts.
 Scientific input to the Decadal Survey must strongly demonstrate U.S. community interest and leadership in ELT-enabled science.
-For this reason, participation in the current development of exemplar KSPs is limited to scientists at U.S.-based institutions, although actual, future KSPs may be international in nature.
+For this reason, participation in the current development of KSP concepts is limited to scientists at U.S.-based institutions, although actual, future KSPs may be international in nature.

-Just as the exemplar KSPs developed during this phase may or may not be the KSPs ultimately executed using GMT and TMT, development teams assembled during this phase are not expected or required to be the actual collaborations formed during TMT and GMT operations.
+Just as the KSP concepts developed during this phase may or may not be the KSPs ultimately executed using GMT and TMT, development teams assembled during this phase are not expected or required to be the actual collaborations formed during TMT and GMT operations.

 These teams will consist of all U.S. community scientists who fill out the on-line registration form linked above.